saraswatmks/saraswatmks.github.com/_posts/2020/2020-05-03-asyncio-concurrent-python-tutorial.md

     10

 If you are running your code in the jupyter notebook, running the above cell will work.
 But in a script, it wouldn't work unless the event loop has been initialised.
 Think of an event loop as current thread responsible to execute the code.
-Notebook have default access to event loops, scripts don't.
+Notebooks have default access to event loops, scripts don't.
 Hence, assuming you run it in a script, you can do `asyncio.run(num_sum(10))`:

-I'm still curious, how is asyncio able to switch between the tasks?
+You might still be wondering, how is asyncio able to switch between the tasks?
 Let's see it with the following examples.

 ```python